davebenson/doom4-walkthrough/README.md

 First, drop down to a plateau with a toxic pond and 3 The Possesseds - target-practice.
 There's some armor.
 Jumping across to Plasma Ammo, maybe a Gauss Cannon.

 Climb up the stairs and kill 3 The Possesseds.

+This is one opportunity to get SECRET 6.4: after killing The Possesseds, look up and to your left for a rock ledge you can jump onto, then a sequence of 2 more ledges to get a suit of Armor.

 Venturing out will begin the pre-fight; the main fight won't begin until you get near the left edge.